Statement by Mayor Brian Smith regarding the Town’s commitment to transparency and responsible stewardship

 • Created new symbolic fencing and interpretive signage to clearly identify and protect this area, and other sensitive areas

 Protecting critical habitat on a public beach is complex work.
-It requires balancing access to one of Canada’s most iconic shorelines with the responsibility to safeguard sensitive ecosystems.
-Best practices used around the world rely on clear boundaries, education, active stewardship, and responsible management.
+It requires balancing public access to one of Canada’s most iconic shorelines with the responsibility to safeguard sensitive ecosystems.
+Best practices around the world rely on clear boundaries, education, active stewardship, and responsible management.
+Wasaga Beach is no exception.
+Our shoreline ecosystems are dynamic, and while no system is perfect, our responsibility is to continually strengthen how we manage and protect them.

 We have a vision: that Wasaga Beach will become an iconic, year-round recreation and nature-based destination—one that celebrates the longest freshwater beach in the world while safeguarding the full richness of its unique ecosystem.